some-natalie/some-natalie/_resources/miscellaneous.md

 }
 ```

-Build and run a Jekyll website in the current working directory.
+Build and run a Jekyll website in the current working directory, available at `http://localhost:4000/`.

 ```shell
 function run-website {